linuxha/mqtt-uno32/README.md

 </tr>
 </table>

 ## Sample output
 * Command:
 ** mosquitto_sub -d -t '#'
 * Output:

+This is the output of the command <em>mosquitto_sub -d -t '#'</em>.
+I haven't attempted to do any fancy formatting (such as JSON or XML).
+Just human readable output.
+Later I may switch to JSON as it's pretty easy to work with, pretty minimal also and easy to translate into other protocols such as XML.

 <code><pre>Received PUBLISH (d0, q0, r0, m0, 'outTopic', ...
 (35 bytes))
 Temperature = 21.8, Humidity = 41.2